Archive for the ‘CA Sierras - H’ Category

 6july2lakeglassy

-We were up long before the others and headed for beautiful, green Tully Hole.
+We were up long before the others and walked along Cascade Creek to beautiful, green Tully Hole.
 Then it was a long grind of switchbacks and climbing up to Lake Virginia, where we were overjoyed to find an icefree lake and not-too-bad snow.
-Then it was on past Purple Lake, a very scary (slippery rocks!) ford of Duck Lake creek and then miles of contouring along near the edge of a dramatic deep canyon with snowclad peaks beyond.
+However (of course!) since the snow was melting nicely, it meant that the whole area around the lake, including the PCT, was basically a bog.
+Muddy, muddy!

 6july16horses